 (A-B) Visualization of expression of RpS19b over germline development from (A) developmentally enriched stages and (B) single-cell seq data indicates that the mRNA level of RpS19b decreases starting in the cysts and is dramatically decreased in early egg chambers.
-Color indicates relative expression and displayed values indicate the mean TPM of RpS19b in each given stage.
-(C-C’’) Confocal images of ovaries with in-situ hybridization of RpS19b (green, middle greyscale) XXX demonstrate that the mRNA level of RpS19b decreases starting in the cyst stages and are dramatically lower in early egg chambers consistent with the seq data.
-(D-D’’) Confocal images of ovaries expressing RpS19b::GFP, stained for (D’) GFP (green, middle greyscale), (D’') Vasa (blue, right greyscale), and 1B1 (red) demonstrate that the protein expression of RpS19b::GFP is consistent with its mRNA levels.
-(D-D’) Quantification of normalized mean intensity of in-situ staining (C’).
+Color indicates relative expression and values indicate the (A) mean TPM±standard error or (B) the normalized expression of RpS19b in each given stage.
+(C-C’’) Confocal images of ovaries with in situ hybridization of RpS19b (green, middle greyscale)demonstrate that the mRNA level of RpS19b decreases starting in the cyst stages and are dramatically lower in early egg chambers consistent with the seq data.
+(D-D’’) Confocal images of ovaries expressing RpS19b::GFP, visualizing (D’) GFP (green, middle greyscale), (D’') Vasa staining (blue, right greyscale), and 1B1 (red) demonstrate that the protein expression of RpS19b::GFP is consistent with its mRNA levels.
+(E-E’) Quantification of normalized mean intensity of in-situ staining (C’).
 X-axis represents the distance in microns from the niche, y-axis represents mean intensity normalized to the maximum mean intensity per germarium of RpS19b mRNA.
-Line represents fit using a loess function, shaded area represents the standard error of the fit. (n=5 germaria).
+Line represents fit using a loess regression, shaded area represents the standard error of the fit. (n=5 germaria).
+E’ ?

 Figure 3: GO-terms enriched from differentially expressed genes between genetically enriched developmental milestones

-(A-B) Heatmaps of significant GO-terms resulting from the pairwise comparison of significantly (A) downregulated or (B) upregulated genes in the first genotype listed relative to the second genotype listed in the x-axis from RNAseq of each developmentally enriched stage.
+(A-B) Heatmaps of top five significant GO-terms by fold enrichment resulting from each pairwise comparison of significantly (A) downregulated or (B) upregulated genes in the first genotype listed relative to the second genotype listed in the x-axis from RNA-seq of each developmentally enriched stage.
 Comparisons that did not generate any significant GO-terms are omitted.

 Figure 4: Ord expression is controlled post-transcriptionally

-(A-B) Visualization of expression of Ord over germline development from (A) RNAseq of developmentally enriched stages and (B) polysome-seq of developmentally enriched stages indicates that the mRNA level of Ord is consistent from GSCs to cysts, until decreasing in early egg chambers, but the translation efficiency of Ord increases during the cyst stages compared to other stages.
-(C-C’’) Confocal images of ovaries expressing Ord::GFP with in-situ hybridization of gfp mRNA (red, middle greyscale) and stained for GFP protein (green, right greyscale) and DAPI (blue) demonstrate that the mRNA level of Ord::GFP is consistent throughout the germarium.
+(A-B) Visualization of expression of Ord over germline development from (A) RNA-seq of developmentally enriched stages and (B) polysome-seq of developmentally enriched stages indicates that the mRNA level of Ord is consistent from GSCs to cysts, until decreasing in early egg chambers, but the translation efficiency of Ord increases during the cyst stages compared to other stages.
+Color indicates (A) relative expression or (B) TE and values indicate the (A) mean TPM±standard error or (B) the log2 mean TE±standard error (C-C’’) Confocal images of ovaries expressing Ord::GFP with in-situ hybridization of gfp mRNA (red, middle greyscale) and stained for GFP protein (green, right greyscale) and DAPI (blue) demonstrate that the mRNA level of Ord::GFP is consistent throughout the germarium.
 (D-D’) Quantification of normalized mean intensity of stainings (C-C’’).
 X-axis represents the distance in microns from the niche, y-axis represents mean intensity normalized to the maximum mean intensity per germarium of Ord mRNA (C’) or Ord protein (C’’).
-Line represents fit using a loess function, shaded area represents the standard error of the fit. (n=8 germaria).
+Line represents fit using a loess regression, shaded area represents the standard error of the fit. (n=8 germaria).

 Figure 5.
 Genes involved in double-strand break repair may be controlled post-transcriptionally.